PDSA Charity Shops

 - We're changing our opening times to 9:30am – 4:30pm so that we can carry out a deep clean every day.
 We recommend that you check your local shop's time, as opening hours may vary.

 - Customers should wear face coverings inside our shops, unless exempt.
 This is to help protect fellow customers, volunteers and staff.
-It is mandatory inside all shops in England and Scotland under government guidelines.
+It is mandatory inside all shops in England, Wales, Scotland and Northern Ireland under government guidelines.

-- Social distancing will be implemented throughout our shops.
+- Social distancing is being implemented throughout our shops.

-- One way systems will be introduced around our shops.
+- One way systems have been introduced around our shops.

-- Hand sanitiser will be available for everyone to use.
+- Hand sanitiser is available for everyone to use.

 - There are screens at the tills.

-- Masks and gloves will be provided to our staff and volunteers.
+- Masks and gloves are being provided to our staff and volunteers.

 - We've increased our time limits on returns to 28 days.

-- Key areas will be cleaned regularly throughout the day.
+- Key areas are cleaned regularly throughout the day.

-We're always grateful for your generously donated items and we're pleased to be able to accept some donations again at our 10 open shops.
+We're always grateful for your generously donated items and we're delighted to be able to accept some donations again as our shops reopen.

-- All clothing will be steam cleaned with professional equipment.
+- All clothing is steam cleaned with professional equipment.

-- Homeware and other items will be wiped down or washed.
+- Homeware and other items are wiped down or washed.

-For the time being, we won't be able to accept furniture and have no collections available.
+For the time being, we can't accept furniture and have no home collections available.
 Thanks for your patience and understanding.